sjlex/kanata-config/README.md

 <h3 id="running">Running</h3>

-Run the configuration with Kanata GUI:
+Run the configuration with the Kanata GUI:

-  - Launch with the highest privileges and at high priority!
+  - Launch it with the highest privileges and at high priority!

 ```shell
 target\release\kanata.exe --quiet --nodelay --cfg "main.kbd"